History of Fast Foods

 Some criticize the fast food industry and its impact on humanity.
 It is argued that the frequent use of these foods is detrimental to health, cruel to animals, abuses the labour force, damage the local culture as people are getting far from traditional cuisine, and that they cause overweight and obesity among people.

 The richness of the ingredients and frying them contribute to the high energy value of fast food.
 It being the case, it leads to overweight and obesity.
-There is even a documentary filmed on this subject.
+There is even a documentary film on this subject.
 Morgan Spurlock, a documentary filmmaker, eats three times at fast food restaurants during a month.
 Morgan Spurlock, who had a close brush with death, has been recording these and filmed a documentary called “Super Size Me.”
 Thus, this documentary starkly covers the harm and the effect of fast food on human life.

 Narmin was born in the fall of 1998 in Berlin, Germany.
 She believes in zodiac signs, even has all the features of a scorpio.
 She loves her studies, her work, reading and sharing her researches with everyone.
 She aims to leave a special mark in a journalism field.
 Inseparable part of her life is listening to music, discovering new places, filming what she sees, and traveling.
 She has visited half of the countries on Euroasia continent.
 The list of countries she wants to see is constantly updated.
 She has a great love for animals.